iRICsolvers/GELATO_Rewrite_Documents/source/05_Update.rst

 Generating Different Random Patterns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| Previously, the random pattern generation was fixed, so the movement due to random walk, etc., was output in the same pattern no matter how many times the same calculation conditions were recalculated.
+| Previously, the random pattern generation was fixed, so the movement due to random walk, etc., was output in the same pattern no matter how many times the same Calculation Condition were recalculated.
-| Therefore, a feature has been added to change the seed value of the random number to perform calculations with different random patterns even with the same calculation conditions.
+| Therefore, a feature has been added to change the seed value of the random number to perform calculations with different random patterns even with the same Calculation Condition.

 For details, see :ref:`Random Seed Value`